keboola/connection-docs/components/extractors/marketing-sales/bing-ads/index.md

 ### Global Configuration

-First log into your account using the **Authorize Account** button in the Keboola Connection interface.
+First log into your account using the **Authorize Account** button in the Keboola interface.

 {: .image-popup}
 ![OAuth Authorization](/components/extractors/marketing-sales/bing-ads/config_oauth.png)